oconnorian3/allthingsspace/README.md

  * Contact Us

     * This page allows users fill out a form which gathers their name and email address.
 It also asks them to send a question.
-    * The form will not send unless all blocks are fille out.
+    * The form will not send unless all blocks are filled out.
     * Once the form has been sent it directs the user to a thank you page which then re-directs the user back to the homepage.

     ![](assets/images/screenshot-of-contact-us-page.png)